Sunscreen: Risks

 In February 2019, the US Food and Drug Administration (FDA) started classifying already approved UV filter molecules into three categories: those which are generally recognized as safe and effective (GRASE), those which are non-GRASE due to safety issues, and those requiring further evaluation.
 As of 2021, only zinc oxide and titanium dioxide are recognized as GRASE.
-Two previously approved UV filters, para-aminobenzoic acid (PABA) and trolamine salicylate, were banned in 2021 due to safety concerns.
-The remaining FDA-approved active ingredients were put in the third category as their manufacturers have yet to produce sufficient safety data — Pending further safety data, several FDA-approved active ingredients remain under evaluation.
-Some researchers argue that the risk of sun-induced skin cancer outweighs concerns about toxicity and mutagenicity, although environmentalists say this ignores "ample safer alternatives available on the market containing the active ingredient minerals zinc oxide or titanium dioxide", which are also safer for the environment.
+Two previously approved UV filters, para-aminobenzoic acid (PABA) and trolamine salicylate, were banned in 2021 due to human safety concerns (such as high rates of severe allergic contact dermatitis and bleeding risks).
+The consensus of public health bodies is that the risk of sun-induced skin cancer heavily outweighs unproven concerns about the toxicity of currently approved UV filters.
+However, environmental advocates frequently emphasize the use of mineral sunscreens (zinc oxide or titanium dioxide) as a precautionary measure to protect coral reef ecosystems.

 Regulators can investigate and ban UV filters over safety concerns (such as PABA), which can result in withdrawal of products from the consumer market.
-Regulators such as the TGA and the FDA have also been concerned with recent reports of contamination in sunscreen products with known possible human carcinogens such as benzene and benzophenone.
-Independent laboratory testing carried out by Valisure found benzene contamination in 27% of the sunscreens they tested, with some batches having up to triple the FDA's conditionally restricted limit of 2 parts per million (ppm).
-This resulted in a voluntary recall by some major sunscreen brands that were implicated in the testing, as such, regulators also help publicise and coordinate these voluntary recalls.
-V.O.C.s (Volatile Organic Compounds) such as benzene, are particularly harmful in sunscreen formulations as many active and inactive ingredients can increase permeation across the skin.
-Butane, which is used as a propellant in spray sunscreens, has been found to have benzene impurities from the refinement process.
+Regulators such as the TGA and the FDA have also been concerned with recent reports of manufacturing contamination in certain sunscreen products involving known possible human carcinogens such as benzene.
+Benzene is not a sunscreen active ingredient; rather, independent laboratory testing carried out by Valisure found benzene contamination in 27% of the aerosol sunscreens they tested, stemming from impurities in the butane propellants used in spray cans.
+Some batches had up to triple the FDA's conditionally restricted limit of 2 parts per million (ppm).
+This resulted in a voluntary recall by major sunscreen brands implicated in the testing, and regulators continue to help publicise and coordinate these voluntary recalls.
+V.O.C.s (Volatile Organic Compounds) such as benzene are particularly harmful in sunscreen formulations as many active and inactive ingredients can increase permeation across the skin.

+Allergic contact dermatitis

 There is a risk of an allergic reaction to sunscreen for some individuals, as "Typical allergic contact dermatitis may occur in individuals allergic to any of the ingredients that are found in sunscreen products or cosmetic preparations that have a sunscreen component.
 The rash can occur anywhere on the body where the substance has been applied and sometimes may spread to unexpected sites."

+Allergic contact dermatitis reactions may occur to both sunscreen chemicals themselves, and to other ingredients (excipients) of creams and lotions.
+Some of the more problematic ingredients, such as isopropyl dibenzoylmethane, have now been largely withdrawn from the market.
+Currently used sensitizing agents include Benzophenone 3 (oxybenzone).
+Among non-sunscreen excipients commonly found in sunscreens, cinnamates can cause allergic contact dermatitis.